dyozie/pivotal-hd-docs/content/getting-started/hive/mean-calculation-hive.md

 ###array   collect_set(col)
 Returns a set of objects with duplicate elements eliminated

-The example query below gives an average of one meter reading over all the records.
+A sample query below gives an example of average of one meter reading over all the records.

 ```bash